splunk/public-o11y-docs/admin/SSO/sso-Okta.rst

 Switch to Observability Cloud:
    #.
 Log in to Splunk Observability Cloud.
    #.
+Open the :new-page:`Okta guided setup <https://login.signalfx.com/#/integrations/okta/description>`.
+Optionally, you can navigate to the guided setup on your own:

+      #.
 In the left navigation menu, select :menuselection:`Data Management`.

       #.
 Select :guilabel:`Add Integration`.

       #.
 In the integration filter menu, select :guilabel:`All`.

       #.
 In the :guilabel:`Search` field, search for :guilabel:`Okta`, and select it.

    #.
 In the :guilabel:`Name` text box, enter the name of your integration.
    #.
 Copy the :guilabel:`Integration ID` value.
 Even if you have multiple organizations that you want to integrate with Okta SSO, leave :guilabel:`Integration-specific Entity ID` deselected.
 The Observability Cloud Okta integration provides this automatically for multiple organizations.